 Prince: Who’s that chap with you?

 Macdonald: Oh, him.
 He’s a seannachie.
 You know, a story-teller, a sooth-sayer.
 That kind of thing.
 Every clan has one.
 Winter evenings are long and the signal is usually terrible.
+Besides, it’s 1745.

-It’s the mountains, you see.
+And it’s the mountains, you see.
 So he’s entertainment on tap.
 Brought him along in case we had time to kill.
 His name’s Hamish.

 Prince: Go on then.
 Ask him if he can see da future.
 Whatsa gonna happen?
 Will I be the capo de tutti capi?
 I mean da boss, da king.
 (OK, that’s enough, we all know Charles spoke Italian like a native.
 Mostly because he was a native – Ed.)